ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       areas.
 He has served an incredible 10 years with the company and has proved excellent leadership skills which has been invaluable for the companies growth.
-In his spare time Aaron enjoys cooking up his signature Indian dish and is a wizard at computer programming!
+In his spare time Aaron enjoys cooking up his signature Indian dish - Chicken Tikka Dopiza!
+He also enjoys a spot of home DIY, and is a wizard at computer programming!
     image: /img/aaron-hesketh.jpg
   - name: Ioan Moreno
     jobtitle: Production Supervisor